mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 In general, with noisy, non-deterministic training, evaluation frequency can affect training time measurements as more "bites of the apple" potentially allows the training code to exploit instability.
 We also want to discourage submissions from complicated and unrealistic logic that attempts to guess when training is close to complete and increases the evaluation rate, while not producing a well-sampled training curve at the start of training.
 Simply allowing submissions complete freedom over evaluation frequency encourages competitors to work to minimize the number of evaluations, which distracts from the primary goal of finding better training algorithms.

-Submissions are eligible for an untimed eval every `eval_period` seconds.
-Before proceeding to evaluation, the submission can prepare the model through a call to `prepare_for_eval`, effectively modifying the model parameters and state as well as the the optimizer state.
-Any additional evaluations performed by the submission code count against the runtime for scoring.
+Submissions are eligible for an untimed evaluation every `eval_period` seconds.
+Before proceeding to evaluation, the submission can prepare the model through a call to `prepare_for_eval`, effectively modifying the model parameters/state as well as the optimizer state.
+Any (optional) additional evaluations performed by the submission code count against the runtime for scoring.
-The harness that runs the submission code will attempt to eval every `eval_period` seconds by checking between each submission step (call of `update_params`) whether it has been at least `eval_period` seconds since that last eval, if so, the submission is given the possibility to prepare for evaluation (through a timed call to `prepare_for_eval`).
+The harness that runs the submission code will attempt to evaluate every `eval_period` seconds by checking between each submission step (call of `update_params`) whether it has been at least `eval_period` seconds since that last evaluation.
+If so, the submission is given the possibility to prepare for evaluation (through a timed call to `prepare_for_eval`).
 If the accumulated runtime does not exceed the maximum allowed runtime after the preparation step, the clock is paused, and the submission is evaluated.
-This means that if calls to `update_params` typically take a lot more than `eval_period` seconds, such submissions will not receive as many untimed evals as a submission that had an `update_params` function that took less time.
+This means that if calls to `update_params` typically take a lot more than `eval_period` seconds, such submissions will not receive as many untimed evaluations as a submission that had an `update_params` function that took less time.
 However, for appropriate settings of `eval_period`, we expect this to be quite rare.
 Submissions are always free to restructure their `update_params` code to split work into two subsequent steps to regain the potential benefits of these untimed model evaluations.
 For each workload, the `eval_period` will be set such that the total evaluation time is roughly between 10% and 20% of the total training time for the target-setting runs.

 ##### Software Dependencies

-If your Submission will have any software dependencies, you must create a `requirements.txt` file in the `/submission` directory.
-This file must clearly list all software dependencies your Submission requires in order to be a valid Submission.
-File must be "pip readable" (the dependencies listed can be installed via the `pip install -r requirements.txt` command).
+If your submission will have any software dependencies, you must create a `requirements.txt` file in the `/submission` directory.
+This file must clearly list all software dependencies your submission requires in order to be a valid submission.
+The file must be "pip-readable" (the dependencies listed can be installed via the `pip install -r requirements.txt` command).
 You may not modify the package versions of the software dependencies used by the benchmarking codebase, including using a different version of libraries such as PyTorch or JAX from those specified in the benchmark.

 We require submissions to use specific versions of `PyTorch`/`JAX` as well as additional dependencies in order to facilitate fair comparisons.
-Submitters must build on top of these provided software packages, which might be provided as a `Docker` container.
+Submitters must build on top of these pinned software packages.
 Additional dependencies can be added as long as they include a comment describing what was added and why.
 Submitters are free to add dependencies that support new algorithmic and mathematical ideas but they should not circumvent the intention of the benchmark to measure training speedups due to new training methods.
 For example, software engineering techniques that lead to faster implementations of existing software, e.g. using newer versions of `PyTorch` or `JAX`, are not allowed and these are described in more detail in the [Disallowed submissions](#disallowed-submissions) section.

 ##### Environment Variables

 The benchmark codebase sets environment variables, and submitters are not permitted to modify (or add) environment variables for the software dependencies.
-However, if you believe some of these variables are not optimally set, you can suggest changes, e.g. by creating an issue.
-The working group will evaluate your suggestions and consider making adjustments if necessary.
+However, if you believe a setting is sub-optimal, open an issue with justification; the working group may adjust it.
 This ensures that all submissions are equally affected by the environment variables and maintains the competition's primary focus on algorithmic improvements.

-### Tuning
+### Tuning Rulesets

 Tuning will be substantially different for the [**external**](#external-tuning-ruleset) and the [**self-tuning ruleset**](#self-tuning-ruleset) and the individual specifications for each will be described in the following.

-#### External tuning ruleset
+#### External Tuning Ruleset

 For every workload, **$5$ tuning _trials_** are run, and this tuning process is **repeated in $3$ independent _studies_** to capture variance, resulting in $15$ runs overall.
-Submitters have to provide a _worklaod-agnostic search space_, via a `tuning_search_space.json` file.
+Submitters have to provide a _workload-agnostic search space_, via a `tuning_search_space.json` file.
 During scoring, we draw $15$ hyperparameter configurations from this search space using [(quasi)random search](https://arxiv.org/abs/1706.03200) and randomly assign them to the $3$ studies with each $5$ trials.
-Instead of independent samples from a search space, submitters can also provide a fixed list of $5$ hyperparameter points, which will be sampled without replacement.
+Instead of independent samples from a search space, submitters can also provide a fixed list of $5$ hyperparameter points, which will be sampled without replacement for each study.

-Within each study, the tuning trial that reaches the validation target in the shortest training time is selected.
-The median of these $3$ per-study times becomes the official _per-workload runtime_ of the submission and these $8$ _per-workload runtimes_ are used in the scoring procedure (see the [**Scoring submissions**](#scoring) section).
+Within each study, we select the fastest trial that reaches the validation target.
+The median of the three per-study best times is the submission's official _per-workload score_.
+These $8$ _per-workload runtimes_ are used in the scoring procedure (see the [**Scoring submissions**](#scoring) section).
+Trials that do not reach the target within `max_runtime` receive $\infty$, (which participates in the median).
-Any run that fails to achieve the target metric within the workload's `max_runtime` is assigned an infinite _per-workload runtime_.
+Submissions may also perform on-the-clock self-tuning during timed training.

+> [!IMPORTANT] Summary
-> [!NOTE]
+>
-> Submissions are always free to perform additional self-tuning while being timed.
+> - **Trial**: One training run, with a fixed hyperparameter configuration until the target or `max_runtime` was reached.
+The first time the validation target is reached in a trial is denoted $\tilde{t}_{ij}$ (a miss scores $\tilde{t}_{ij} = \infty$).
+> - **Study**: A set of $5$ trials, each run with distinct hyperparameter points.
+The studies are independent and capture variance.
+The study's score is the **fastest** (minimum) time among its trials.
+> - **Per-Workload Runtime**: The per-workload runtime is given by the median across the per-study scores, i.e., $t_w \;=\; \operatorname{median}_{j=1..3}\Big(\min_{i=1..5} \; \tilde{t}_{ij}\Big)$, with $\tilde{t}_{ij}$ the score of trial $i$ in study $j$, i.e.
+>   $$\tilde{t}_{ij} \;=\;\begin{cases}\text{elapsed seconds to reach target}, & \text{if reached within } \texttt{max\_runtime} \\ \infty, & \text{otherwise} \end{cases}\,.$$

-#### Self-tuning ruleset
+#### Self-Tuning Ruleset

-Submissions under this ruleset are not allowed to have user-defined hyperparameters.
+Submissions under this ruleset are not allowed to expose user-defined hyperparameters.
 Instead, submissions can either apply one "default" hyperparameter configuration for all workloads (e.g. Adam with default settings), or perform inner-loop tuning during their training run (e.g. SGD with line searches).
 All workload adaptations, e.g. inner-loop tuning, will be part of the submission's score.

-For each workload, a submission will run for **$3$ independent studies**, and its score is the median time to reach the validation target.
+For each workload, a submission will run for **$3$ independent studies**, and the _per-workload score_ is the median time to reach the validation target, i.e., $t_{s,w} = \operatorname{median}_{j=1..3} \tilde{t}_j$.
 To account for the lack of external tuning, submissions have a longer time budget to reach the target performance.
 Compared to the [**external tuning ruleset**](#external-tuning-ruleset), the `max_runtime` is $1.5\times$ longer (i.e. multiply the `max_runtimes` from the [**workload overview table**](#workloads) by $1.5$).
 As in the [**external tuning ruleset**](#external-tuning-ruleset), any run that fails to achieve the target within this window is assigned an infinite runtime.